 (c) provide the Indemnifying Party with any reasonable assistance regarding the IPR Claim as is required by the Indemnifying Party, subject to reimbursement by the Indemnifying Party of the Indemnified Party’s costs so incurred; and

 (d) not, without prior consultation with the Indemnifying Party, make any admission relating to the IPR Claim or attempt to settle it, provided that the Indemnifying Party considers and defends any IPR Claim diligently and in a way that does not bring the reputation of the Indemnified Party into disrepute.

-(b) the other party commits a material breach of any material term of this Agreement and (if that breach is remediable) fails to remedy that breach within a period of 10 Business Days after being notified in writing to do so.
-However, this 10-Business Day period will be reduced to three Business Days if the Organiser calls upon the Sponsor to remedy the breach during, or within, the 10- Business Day period before the scheduled date of the Event;
+(b) the other party commits a material breach of any material term of this agreement and (if that breach is remediable) fails to remedy that breach within a period of 10 Business Days after being notified in writing to do so.
+However, this 10-Business Day period will be reduced to three Business Days if the Organiser calls upon the Sponsor to remedy the breach during, or within, the 10- Business Day period before the Event begins;

 (e) the other party suspends or ceases, or threatens to suspend or cease, to carry on all or a substantial part of its business.

 12.2 The Sponsor may terminate this Agreement on provision of not less than 14 days’ written notice (“Notice”) provided that it shall remain liable for accrued obligations to make payment of all or any part of the Sponsorship Fee due as at the date of expiry of the relevant Notice.

 13.1 Following termination of this agreement for whatever reason: